luciancernauteanuthinslices/Ivory/fastlane_setup.md

 1. **"Could not locate Gemfile or .bundle/ directory" in CI**

-   - **Cause:** The emulator runner executes scripts in a context that may not inherit Ruby/bundler environment from previous steps.
+   - **Cause:** The emulator runner executes each line of the script in a separate shell context, so `cd` commands don't persist across lines.
-   - **Solution:**
-     - Add a verification step before the emulator runner to ensure Ruby and bundler are set up
-     - In the emulator runner script, explicitly set PATH to include Ruby and bundler locations
-     - Use `$GITHUB_WORKSPACE` or absolute paths when navigating to the android directory
-     - Example workflow fix:
+   - **Solution:** Chain all commands on a single line using `&&` to ensure they run in the same shell context:

      ```yaml
-     - name: Verify Ruby and Bundler setup
-       run: |
-         echo "Ruby version: $(ruby --version)"
-         echo "Bundler version: $(bundle --version)"
-         cd android
-         bundle install

      - name: Run Fastlane test lane (with emulator)
        uses: reactivecircus/android-emulator-runner@v2
        with:
          script: |
-           set -e
-           export PATH="$HOME/.ruby/ruby/3.2.0/bin:$HOME/.pub-cache/bin:$PATH"
-           cd "$GITHUB_WORKSPACE/android" || cd android
-           bundle exec fastlane test
+           export PATH="$HOME/.ruby/ruby/3.2.0/bin:$HOME/.pub-cache/bin:$PATH" && cd "$GITHUB_WORKSPACE/android" && bundle exec fastlane test
      ```

+     **Important:** All commands must be chained with `&&` on the same line, otherwise each command runs in a separate shell and the working directory resets.

 2. **Emulator not starting in CI**